 Starting therapy is the first step to a new you.
 But finding the right therapist can be a scary process.
 Not knowing what to expect or what questions to ask when looking for one can be overwhelming and stressful.
-Because I was once in your shoes, as well, I will do my best to explain the process to you so we can get you on your way.
+Because I was once in your shoes, I will also do my best to explain the process to you so we can get you on your way.

 Step 1.
 Is Therapy Right For You